the-sink/roblox-reuploader/README.md

 The included reupload server is written in Python and will be required at all times while using this program.

-You can download the latest version of Python [here](**https://www.python.org/**), or, if you are on Windows, through the Microsoft Store.
+You can download the latest version of Python [here](**https://www.python.org/**).
+If you are on Windows, installing Python through the Microsoft Store is also an option.
 The version I have personally tested this on is **3.10.2**.

 If you are installing it for the first time, it is likely you will need to restart your system (or relog,) and whatever terminals you have open at the moment.